ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    -  White topology: This is a case where the PNC provides the actual network topology to the MDSC without any hiding or filtering.
-In this case, the MDSC has the full knowledge of the underlying network topology;
+In this case, the MDSC has full knowledge of the underlying network topology;

-   -  Black topology: The entire domain network is abstracted as a single virtual node with the access links and inter-domain links without disclosing any node internal connectivity information;
+   -  Black topology: The entire domain network is abstracted as a single virtual node with access links and inter-domain links without disclosing any node internal connectivity information;

    -  Grey topology: This abstraction level is between black topology